-You may not add team members after your initial qualification flight attempt.
+You may not add team members after your initial qualification flight attempt, except in the special case described in the TARC rules where a school has more than three teams whose scores are better than the Finals cutoff and has to limit Finals participation to just three teams in accordance with the rules.
 Please submit an add/drop form if you choose to drop team members.
 All team members who are registered as of the date of the fly-off (regardless of whether they attend the fly-off) will share equally in any prizes awarded to a winning team.
 All team members on the final team should have contributed to the designing, building, and/or launching of the team's entry.